When To Go Ahead And Use A Cliché In Your Talk (And When Not To)

 Use That Cliché . . .

 When it’s inclusive.
 One of the benefits of using clichés is that they’re recognizable to a wide range of people.
-Since clichés are so familiar and established, they can be an easy way to connect with your audience because they immediately get the hang of whatever you’re talking about.
-Since it’s likely that most of your listeners will have at least a passing acquaintance with baseball, for example, they’ll intuitively understand that “knocking it out of the park” was a big success.
+Since clichés are so familiar and established, they can be an easy way to connect with your audience because listeners immediately get the hang of whatever you’re talking about.
+And since it’s likely that most of your listeners will have at least a passing acquaintance with baseball, for example, they’ll intuitively understand that “knocking it out of the park” was a big success.

 As writer Hephzibah Anderson points out in a 2012 article in Prospect magazine, the familiarity offered by clichés can create camaraderie–even if the cliché has moved on from its original meaning.
 “Not everyone knows exactly what a drawing board looks like these days,” she observes, “yet we all recognize what it feels like to find ourselves back at one.”